 docker Command: Tutorial & Examples

-Docker is an open-source platform that automates the deployment, scaling, and
+Docker is an open-source platform that automates the deployment, scaling, and management of applications inside lightweight, portable, self-sufficient containers.
+The docker

-command used to interact with Docker.
-It is used to create, manage, and delete Docker containers, images, networks, and
+command is the main command used to interact with Docker.
+It is used to create, manage, and delete Docker containers, images, networks, and volumes.

-What Does the docker
+What does the docker command do?

 The docker

-How Does the docker
+How does the docker command work?

 The docker

 command sends commands to the Docker daemon, which then performs the requested action.
-For example, if you
+For example, if you run the command docker run ubuntu:18.04

-, the Docker CLI sends a request to the Docker daemon to run a Docker container
+, the Docker CLI sends a request to the Docker daemon to run a Docker container with the Ubuntu 18.04 image.

 docker run ubuntu:18.04

-How to Use the docker
+How to use the docker command

 To use the docker

 command, you first need to have Docker installed on your system.
-Once Docker is installed, you can
+Once Docker is installed, you can use the docker

 command followed by a command like run